karlseguin/http.zig/readme.md

     // the interface address to bind to
     .address = "127.0.0.1",

-    // unix socket to listen on (mutually exlusive with host&port) .unix_path = null,
+    // unix socket to listen on (mutually exclusive with host&port) .unix_path = null,

     // configure the pool of request/response object pairs